SEO

 Cluster Content Strategy: Boost SEO with Smart Internal Linking

 Your small business website is live, but it’s not pulling in customers?
 Search engines seem to ignore it, and the blog posts you’ve worked hard on aren’t driving traffic or sales?
 A probable reason is: your content lacks structure, making it hard for Google to recognize your expertise or for visitors to find what they need.
+Sometimes, even small tweaks like internal linking for topic clusters can change the way search engines read your site and help users glide from one useful page to another.

 cluster content strategy